broadinstitute/isham_wgs/README.md

  - htslib-v1.10.2 (bgzip and tabix)

 Uncomment bash sections of the notebook to fully reproduce the analysis.

+## Data Availability
+All raw data's submitted to NCBI.
+Important outputs are shared in this [figshare project](https://figshare.com/account/home#/projects/86372).
-Check [here](data/README.md) for paths to the submitted files from all 11 groups.
+Check [here](data/README.md) for paths to the submitted files from all 12 groups.

 ## Working group: Genomic Epidemiology of Fungal Infections
 [Overview, Achievements and Publications](https://www.isham.org/working-groups/genomic-epidemiology-fungal-infections)